tonyle9/Greentea/README.md

 **If yours country law disallows use of some parts of the project or has another problem, then *DO NOT* USE OR DISTRIBUTE binary builds or source code.
 Open [Issue](https://github.com/GreenteaOS/Greentea/issues) instead!**

 **This project is done by a broad variety of people.
 To discuss legal issues contact [developers directly](https://t.me/greentea_en).**

+## Trademarks

+Microsoft, Windows, and the Windows logo are trademarks, or registered trademarks of Microsoft Corporation in the United States and/or other countries.

+Other names and brands may be claimed as the property of others.